What is naloxone?

-First responders will soon be able to apply to receive grant funding for Narcan® Nasal Spray, currently the only FDA-approved intranasal naloxone.
+First responders may apply to receive grant funding for Narcan® Nasal Spray, currently the only FDA-approved intranasal naloxone.
 Agencies must obtain a standing order (a prescription from a provider for a group, not an individual) to purchase naloxone.
 For more information on obtaining a standing order, contact a local medical provider.

 To get Narcan® Nasal Spray for your agency or organization through the Wyoming Department of Health, complete the application form.
 Once your application has been reviewed and funding is available, you will be contacted for more information.

 Where can I get trained to respond to an overdose?

 Training first responders (firefighters, police officers, and EMTs) and bystanders (family, friends, and others) on recognizing and responding to an opioid overdose is essential.
 Anyone who uses heroin or opioid medication, especially those who have never used or have not used in awhile, can be at risk of an overdose.
 Find out how you can save a life.

 - EMTs – See the Office of Emergency Medical Services

 - Law enforcement – Contact the Wyoming Association of Sheriffs and Chiefs of Police

 - Other First Responders and Bystanders – Get free online training at www.getnaloxonenow.org

 To help us better understand the effectiveness of your training, please present the Opioid Overdose Post Training Survey to participants and email them to Lauren Gilbert at the University of Wyoming, Wyoming Survey & Analysis Center (WYSAC) at firstname.lastname@example.org.